-2 1 3.SLP deals effectively with SLT 3 2 1 Ζ I a.ls receptive to the needs of SLT, gives clear 2 1 instructions and appropriate correction 3 2 1 Ζ I when needed 2 1 b.Receptive to technician request for 2 C 1 instruction/training needs C 2 Ι 2 1 c.
-Schedules time to collaborate and invites participation of technician in planning and 3 2 1 developing therapy plans
+3.SLP deals effectively with SLT 3 2 1 a.
+Is receptive to the needs of SLT, gives clear instructions and appropriate correction when needed 3 2 1 b.Receptive to technician request for instruction/training needs 3 2 1 c.
+Schedules time to collaborate and invites participation of technician in planning and developing therapy plans 3 2 1